joelhockey/jairusunit/README.md

 Copyright and Licence
 ---------------------
-Copyright Joel Hockey
+Copyright Joel Hockey.
 MIT Licence

 How it Works
 ------------